Operation Phantom Strike: Operation Lightning Hammer I & II

-Began on 15 August 2007 with soldiers from the 3rd Brigade Combat Team, 1st Cavalry Division, partnering with members of the 5th Iraqi Army Division, performed a late-night air assault into targeted locations to capture or kill al-Qaeda members responsible for the violence against Iraqi civilians.
-The operation dubbed Lightning Hammer consisted of approximately 16,000 Iraqi Security and Coalition Forces and was a large-scale offensive to defeat al-Qaeda and other terrorist cells seeking safe haven throughout the Diyala River Valley.
+Began on 15 August 2007 with soldiers from the 3rd Brigade Combat Team, 1st Cavalry Division, partnering with members of the 5th Iraqi Army Division, performed a late-night air assault into targeted locations to capture or kill ISI members responsible for the violence against Iraqi civilians.
+The operation dubbed Lightning Hammer consisted of approximately 16,000 Iraqi Security and Coalition Forces and was a large-scale offensive to defeat ISI and other terrorist cells seeking safe haven throughout the Diyala River Valley.

 Taking advantage of concentrated forces in Diyala province, Lightning Hammer's goal was to target al-Qaeda elements that fled from Baqouba into the outlying regions north of Diyala's capital city.
 In addition to the thousands of soldiers and their ISF counterparts participating in Lightning Hammer, attack helicopters, close-air support, Bradley Fighting Vehicles and tanks complement the combined effort.

-More than 300 artillery munitions, rockets and bombs were dropped throughout the night and into morning, blocking al-Qaeda movements and suppressing suspected al-Qaeda targets.
+More than 300 artillery munitions, rockets and bombs were dropped throughout the night and into morning, blocking ISI movements and suppressing suspected ISI targets.
 This barrage set the stage for subsequent nighttime helo-borne and ground assaults into the Diyala River Valley by 5th Squadron, 73rd Cavalry Regiment, and 6-9 Armored Reconnaissance Squadron, respectively.
 These forces combined with other units already conducting operation Lightning Hammer elsewhere in Diyala and Salah ad Din provinces, totaling approximately 10,000 Coalition Forces and 6,000 Iraqi Security Forces.
-The 5-73 Soldiers defeated several ineffective small arms attacks, killing three al-Qaeda gunmen, detaining eight, and uncovering a weapons cache, numerous IEDs and a booby-trapped house.
+The 5-73 Soldiers defeated several ineffective small arms attacks, killing three ISI gunmen, detaining eight, and uncovering a weapons cache, numerous IEDs and a booby-trapped house.

 In a supporting offensive north of Baqouba, the 5th Iraqi Army Division and 5-20th Infantry Regiment discovered an ISI hideout, complete with bedrolls, believed to house 25 fighters, along with a substantial weapons cache of IED making material, mortars and rocket propelled grenades.
 The cache was destroyed in place.

 Operation Lightning Hammer concluded on 22 August 2007, with the death of 26 insurgents and capturing of 37 others.
 A follow-up operation called Lightning Hammer II was conducted in early September which killed another 16 insurgents.